proveskit/circuitpy_flight_software/README.md

 from pysquared import cubesat as c
 ```
 __For Battery Board__
+> NOTE: Battery Board Support will be deprecated in PROVES Kit V2.
 ```py
 from pysquared_eps import cubesat as c
 ```
 # Development Getting Started
 We welcome contributions so please feel free to join us.
 If you have any questions about contributing please open an issue or a discussion.